Sailikith-07/Superstore_analysis_using_Excel/README.md

 MoM Change: -37.05% in February compared to the previous month (possible post-holiday drop)

-Gross Margin: 12% (below usual levels)
+Gross Margin: 12% (below usual levels due to huge discounts)

 Top Product: Phones (14% of total revenue)

-2017 Most Profitable Product: Copiers (low sales but high profit margin)
+In 2017 Most Profitable Product: Copiers (low sales but high profit margin)

 **7. Tools Used:**